Wardley Mapping Glossary

 Competitor Actions

-The strategies and moves of competitors within the same industry or market are a critical part of the Climate, as they can disrupt the landscape and require organizations to respond accordingly.
+The strategies and moves of competitors within the same industry or market are a critical part of the Climate, as they can disrupt the landscape and require organisations to respond accordingly.

 3